SantiagoMorais/calculadora-de-gastos/README.md

 - text-center = text-align: center;
 - capitalize = text-transform: capitalize;

-The utility-classes from tailwind don't have the same syntax of the traditional css styles, but they are similar, as "flex" and "display: flex".
-For them that are used to CSS, in just litte time are capable to domain [Tailwind CSS](https://tailwindcss.com).
+The utility-classes from tailwind don't have the same syntax of the traditional CSS styles, but they are similar, as "flex" and "display: flex".
+For those who are users of CSS, in just a few time, will be able to domain [Tailwind CSS](https://tailwindcss.com).

-Last, but not least, the website has a lot of informations, that this may scare the user.
+Last, but not least, the website has a lot of informations, that may scare the user.
 Thinking on it, the React-Joyride library is used to create a simple tutorial on where and how to use the website functionalities.

 It is simple to be used, we have to create a file that contains the paths that it should follow.